rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 - [x] global notification
 - [x] toaster notification
 - [x] tooltips
+- [x] force logout if token is invalid

 Have a look [Trello Board](https://trello.com/b/6JN23G7A/boiler-plate) for more coming functionality